CocoaPods/guides.cocoapods.org/source/using/troubleshooting.html.md

     $ sudo rm -fr Pods/

+#### The Fix I want is in master / a branch, but I'm blocked on this right now

+There is [a guide for using a version of CocoaPods to try new features](/using/unreleased-features) that are in discussion or in implementation stage.

 ### I didn't find the solution to my problem!

 We have multiple avenues for support, here they are in the order we prefer.